Air Combat (arcade game)

-is a 1993 combat flight simulator arcade video game developed by Namco.
+is a 1993 combat flight simulator arcade video game developed and published by Namco.
 The arcade game was released in 1993 for the polygon-powered Namco System 21 arcade hardware, and received praise for its 3D graphics and technological capabilities.
 The game was a commercial success at Japanese and American arcades in the 1990s, and inspired several later Namco games, including the arcade sequel Air Combat 22, the PlayStation game Air Combat, and the Ace Combat series.

 Gameplay

 The player is given the task of eliminating all 6 enemy aircraft within a minute.
 The only enemies in the game are bombers and fighter jets.
 Bombers are slower, and fighter jets are faster.
 The player is also given three options for difficulty: Cadet, Captain, and Ace.
 The differences between the modes are as follows: